 Mentions

-followed by 3 characters to search for an entity of the campaign.
-This searches on the name
+In the description field of an entry or articles, you can type @ followed by 3 characters to search for an entry of the campaign.
+This searches on the name of entries.
+By default, recently modified entries appear at the top of the list.

 Filtering